tytydraco/yessleep/out/The_commision_that_ruined_my_life.md

 Being an artist is tough, musicians barely get paid on streaming platforms, filmmakers depend on contacts and luck to thrive on a very competitive industry, and painters like myself are being slowly but surely replaced by photographers and AI.
 They say desperation makes you reckless, and maybe that's true.
 When I first met the old man in the black suit I was three months behind on rent and eating plain rice for dinner.
 My paintings weren’t selling, and every day felt like I was teetering on the edge of something I couldn’t come back from.
 So, when he knocked on my door with his strange offer, I didn’t ask enough questions.

-“You’re Sophia Ramirez?”
+“You’re the painter Sophia?”
 His voice was smooth, precise, like the kind of man who always got what he wanted.

 “Yes, that’s me” I replied, gripping the doorframe.
 He didn’t look like someone who’d buy art, more like a lawyer or a banker.
 But when he opened a leather briefcase to reveal stacks of crisp bills, I didn’t care who he was.